Saving the Spoon-billed Sandpiper, September 2019

 The Yellow Sea coasts of China and the Korean peninsula have been recognized as one of the world’s most important regions for waterbirds, particularly for migratory shorebirds using the East Asian-Australasian Flyway.

-We believe that almost all, if not all, of the world’s spoon-billed sandpiper population stops on the Jiangsu coast of China – in spring on their way to their Russian breeding grounds and then again in autumn to refuel and moult before continuing their 8,000km journey to their wintering grounds in south-east Asia.
+We believe that most of the world’s spoon-billed sandpiper population stops on the Jiangsu coast of China – in spring on their way to their Russian breeding grounds and then again in autumn to refuel and moult before continuing their 8,000km journey to their wintering grounds in south-east Asia.

-Coastal wetlands in China, including Jiangsu, are being reclaimed at an alarming rate and it is therefore crucial that there is sufficient habitat remaining – mudflats for feeding and safe areas to roost – at these critical stages of their life cycle.
-Conservationists and Chinese officials are working together to try to ensure this happens.
+Coastal wetlands in China, including Jiangsu, have been reclaimed at an alarming rate and it is therefore crucial that there is sufficient habitat remaining – mudflats for feeding and safe areas to roost – at these critical stages of their life cycle.
+In 2018, the Chinese Government banned any further reclamation, and conservationists and Chinese officials are working together to try to ensure sufficient habitat remains.